Petlja/BlockBasedProgScratchPracticeEng/_sources/Scratch3 Coordinates_eng.rst

    :answer_c: Northeast
    :answer_d: Northwest
    :correct: d
-   :feedback_a:
+   :feedback_a: There it shows a 135 degrees angle.
-   :feedback_b:
+   :feedback_b: There it shows a -135 degrees angle.
-   :feedback_c:
+   :feedback_c: There it shows a 45 degrees angle.
-   :feedback_d:
+   :feedback_d: Correct.

-   Which side of the world will the Sprite look at after command |2_8|?
+   Which side of the world will the Sprite look at after running the |2_8| block?

 .. |2_8| image:: ../_images/2/block2_8.png